AqwamCreates/DataPredict/docs/APIDesign.md

 * reset() does not take in any parameters.

-* The code for the optimizers must be object-oriented.
+* The code for the optimizers are object-oriented.

 ## Regularization